Howard County, Iowa Property Taxes

 Property taxes in Howard County are calculated based on the tax assessed value, which is often lower than the actual market value due to property tax exemptions such as the homestead or senior exemption.

-Understanding your county's property tax system, exemptions, and reduction opportunities can lead to significant savings.
-Whether you live in Cresco or another part of Howard County, knowing local tax details benefits homeowners and investors.
+Understanding Howard County’s property tax system, exemptions, and reduction opportunities can lead to significant savings.
+Whether you live in Howard County or another part of the county, knowing local tax details benefits homeowners and investors.
+Howard County’s median tax rate is 1.52%, which is slightly lower than the Iowa median tax rate of 1.55%, while the median tax bill is $1,788.

 Howard County, Iowa Property Tax Bill Calculator